omniV1/AQC/Docs/Planning/ProjectRequirements.md

 - Wellness alerts for clients needing attention
 - Quick message composition and template access
 - Analytics summary for practice management

+**6. About Doula Page**
+- Provides an overview of the doula's philosophy and services.
+- Includes contact information and links to related resources.

+**7. About Lunara Page**
+- Describes the mission and values of the Lunara platform.
+- Offers insights into the postpartum support services provided.

+**8. Contact Page**
+- Features a form for inquiries and support requests.
+- Collects user information for follow-up communication.

+**9. Home Page**
+- Welcomes users with an introduction to the platform.
+- Highlights key services and features available to users.

+**10. Client Login Page**
+- Provides secure access to the platform for registered users.
+- Includes options for password recovery and account creation.

+**11. Provider Login Page**
+- Offers access to provider-specific tools and resources.
+- Facilitates communication and scheduling with clients.

 #### Mobile Responsiveness Guidelines
 - Touch-friendly button sizes (minimum 44px tap targets)